MangoTsing/shatter_monitor/README.md

 <h1 align="center">shatter_monitor</h1>

-A tiny tool for Site Error & Performance Monitor.
+A tiny tool for Site **Error & Performance & User Behavior** Monitor.

 It is a shatter monitor tool, but it can be combined to form a complete tool.